 If our drug candidates are associated with unacceptable side effects in preclinical or clinical trials or have characteristics that are unexpected, we may need to abandon their development, limit development to more narrow uses or subpopulations in which the unacceptable side effects or other characteristics are less prevalent, less severe, or more acceptable from a risk-benefit perspective or highlight these risks, side effects, or other characteristics in the approved product label.
-In pharmaceutical development, many drugs that initially show promise in early-stage testing for treating cancer may later be found to cause side effects that prevent further development of the drug.
-Currently marketed therapies for the treatment of cancer are generally limited to some extent by their toxicity.
-In addition, some of our drug candidates would be chronic therapies or used in pediatric populations, for which safety concerns may be particularly important.
+In pharmaceutical development, many drugs that initially show promise in early-stage testing may later be found to cause side effects that prevent further development of the drug.
+Currently marketed therapies for the treatment of AdvSM and cancer are generally limited to some extent by their toxicity.
+In addition, some of our drug candidates would be chronic therapies, for which safety concerns may be particularly important.
 Use of our drug candidates as monotherapies may also result in adverse events consistent in nature with other marketed therapies.
-In addition, if used in combination with other therapies in the future, our drug candidates may exacerbate adverse events associated with the therapy.
+In addition, when used in combination with other therapies, our drug candidates could exacerbate adverse events associated with the other therapy.
 If unexpected side effects are identified during development, we may be required to develop a Risk Evaluation and Mitigation Strategy ("REMS") to mitigate those serious safety risks, which could impose significant distribution and/or use restrictions on our products.